 Select a destination folder to save the file and click the Save button.

 Open File Explorer and navigate to the folder where you downloaded the file.

 Right-click the “SetupDiag.exe” and then select the Run as administrator option.

 Right-click the SetupDiagResults.log file and select the Open option.

 Once these steps are completed, the default text editor will open the log file with the diagnostic results.
 It will show any known rules specified by Microsoft.
-If any error is detected, the logs will show detailed information why your computer had a blue screen of death error.
+The logs will show detailed information about why your computer had a blue screen of death error if any error is detected.

 Frequently Asked Questions

 How can I use the System File Checker to resolve Windows stop Code errors related to corrupt system files and critical system processes?

 The System File Checker (SFC) is a built-in Windows utility that scans and repairs corrupt system files.
 Running SFC can help fix issues such as the “critical system process died” and “invalid system memory” and stop code errors by restoring damaged or missing files essential for Windows to function properly.

 What role does the Windows Recovery Environment and Device Manager play in troubleshooting stop code errors related to system memory management and display drivers?